ashe23/ProjectCleaner/README.md

 # ProjectCleaner
-UE4 plugin for managing unused assets and empty folders in project.
+Unreal engine plugin for managing unused assets and empty folders in project.

 No more Migration and other hacky methods needed.